xo-azeem/Valid-Parantheses-LeetCode/README.md

 An input string is valid if:

 Open brackets must be closed by the same type of brackets.
-Open brackets must be closed in the correct order.
+</br>Open brackets must be closed in the correct order.
-Every close bracket has a corresponding open bracket of the same type.
+</br>Every close bracket has a corresponding open bracket of the same type.

 Example 1:

 Input: s = "()"
-Output: true
+</br>Output: true

 Example 2:

 Input: s = "()[]{}"
-Output: true
+</br>Output: true

 Example 3:

 Input: s = "(]"
-Output: false
+</br>Output: false

 My Solution Analysis: